musatovnikita/musatovnikita/README.md

 # Hi there, I'm Nikita 👋
-Data analyst with a strong background in retail practices.
+Business and system analyst with a strong background in retail practices.
 Engaged in interpreting and analyzing data to drive successful business solutions.
 Proficient knowledge in analytics.
 With my expertise, I'm well-prepared to excel in creating efficient and impactful solutions for complex challenges.

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=musatovnikita&show_icons=true&count_private=true">